4. American Bank of Alaska (Fairbanks, AK)

 Newspaper Excerpt

-An order for the payment of dividends was issued ... to pay a dividend of fifteen per cent of all the claims against said estate ...
+ORDER FOR PAYMENT OF DIVIDEND ... the dividend of fifteen per cent ... ordered and directed to pay to the creditors of the American Bank of Alaska ... which closed its doors on the 27th of August A. Bruning, the receiver presented a petition ...
 Done at Fairbanks, Alaska, this sixteenth day of October, A. D. one thousand nine hundred seventeen.
 (Signed) CHARLES E. BUNNELL, District Judge.

 Source